Free · No sign-in required · Works when captions are available

 Is this free?

-2 extractions per day without an account.
-Sign in free for 10 per day.
+3 per day (10 lifetime) without an account.
+Sign in free for 5/day and 25 lifetime extractions.

 Does it work on all YouTube videos?

-It works on videos that have captions — either auto-generated or manually uploaded.
-Most popular English videos do.
-If a video has no captions, we show a clear message and point you to the audio upload tool.
+It works on any video that has captions enabled — auto-generated or manually uploaded.
+Most popular English videos (lectures, podcasts, interviews, news) do.
+Music videos, very short clips, and some non-English content may not.
+If captions aren't available, we'll say so and point you to our audio upload tool.

 Is this against YouTube's terms of service?